 “Angela was skilled, professional and lovely.
 The masked workshop was fascinating and immersive; I would recommend it as a way of getting out of your comfort zone and creating something new.” – Masked Poetry Workshop participant

-In this three hour zoom workshop, we’ll ask what if?
-We’ll use science fiction as a prism through which to examine our past, present and future concerns.
+In this workshop we use science fiction as a prism through which to examine our past, present and future concerns.
 We’ll take inspiration from the science fiction poems that are already out there, engaging in close reading to uncover their workings, and performing writing exercises to open our minds to the possibilities of writing poems in a speculative mode.
-Find out more...